alphagov/govuk-import-export-prototype/guidance/get-certificate-to-export-endangered-products-of-animal-origin.markdown

 ##Apply for an ‘Article 10 certificate’

 Your application must include supporting documents showing the specimen was acquired or imported lawfully.
 These could be for:
 * imported specimens a copy of the original import permit stamped by the UK Border Agency (UKBA) or the number of that permit
 * specimens previously issued with an Article 10 certificate, the original yellow copy of the certificate
 * a specimen taken from the wild, a copy of any licences issued to allow it to be removed from the wild

 Complete your [application form](https://www.gov.uk/government/publications/endangered-species-application-for-commercial-use).

-Make sure you include your good’s markings correctly (for example it’s tags, microchip numbers or ring number) as this may determine what type of certificate you get.
+Make sure you include your good’s markings correctly (for example it’s tags, microchip numbers or ring number).
+If they're wrong you're more likely to get a transaction specific certificate instead of a species specific one.
+This means it only be valid for one sale.

 ### If you don’t have supporting documents